hotoffthehamster/config-decorator/docs/index.rst

 ..
 ..
 There's a search in the left-hand sidebar, and in any case
 .. following the link to the `search` page shows no results,
-.. but also shows no search input control, so is useless.
+.. but also shows no search input control, so this is useless.
 ..
 ..   * :ref:`search`